 - 1. You require the permission of the Dean, the instructor, and the Chair of the department in question to write a special final examination. - 2.
-If you are unable to write a final examination, contact the Social Science Academic Counselling Office in the first instance to request permission to write a special final examination and to obtain the necessary form.
+If you are unable to write a final examination, contact the Academic Counselling Office in the first instance to request permission to write a special final examination and to obtain the necessary form.
 You must also contact your instructor at this time.
 If your instructor is not available, leave a message for him/her at the department office. - 3.
-Be prepared to provide the Social Science Academic Counselling Office and your instructor with supporting documentation. - 4.
-You must ensure that the Special Examination form has been signed by the instructor and Department Chair and that the form is returned to the Social Science Academic Counselling Office for approval without delay.
+Be prepared to provide the Academic Counselling Office and your instructor with supporting documentation (see below for information on documentation). - You must ensure that the Special Examination form has been signed by the instructor and Department Chair and that the form is returned to the Academic Counselling Office for approval without delay.